dougeby/IntuneDocs/intune/protect/software-updates-ios.md

     - **Delay visibility of software updates to end users with no change to scheduled updates (days)**:

-      **If you want to delay the visibility of software updates for a specific amount of time on your supervised iOS devices, please configure those settings in [Device Restrictions](../configuration/device-restrictions-ios.md#general).
+      If you want to delay the visibility of software updates for a specific amount of time on your supervised iOS devices, please configure those settings in [Device Restrictions](../configuration/device-restrictions-ios.md#general).

-      > [!
-Important]
+      > [!IMPORTANT]
       > A policy that has a *Start time* and *End time* set to 12 AM is evaluated as 0 hours, and not 24 hours.
 This results in no restriction.

 5. Select **OK** > **Create** to save your changes, and create the policy.